FarzanaEva/17-Days-of-Computer-Vision/Day_1/README.md

 # Face Detector
 This projects perform fast, accurate face detection with OpenCV using a pre-trained deep learning face detector model shipped with the library.
-- For face detection, Single Shot Detector (SSD) framework with a ResNet base network model is used.
+- For face detection, Single Shot Detector (SSD) framework with a ResNet base network model (Caffe based model) is used.
--

 <img src='image1_detect.jpg'>